gimseng/99-ML-Learning-Projects/001/exercise/readme.md

 - Data Analysis and Visualization (this process is where you explore the data, clean it and infer some insights from it)

-    - Delete columns unuseful for prediction
+    - Delete columns irrelevant or not useful for prediction
     - Get the average rate of survival by Gender, Pclass
     - Plotting the number of people who survived and who didn't survive
     - Plot the precenrage of survival by gender